 Choosing a Pricing Model

-Now that you’ve set up your business, the next thing you need do is to set up a pricing model and decide how much you’ll be charging clients for your services.
+Now that you’ve set up your business, the next thing you want to do is to set up a pricing model and decide how much you’ll be charging clients for your services.

-Usually, you can decide to charge you clients either collectively for all services provided if you’re providing more than one services to a client or to charge them on per hour, weekly or monthly basis.
+Usually, you can decide to charge you clients either collectively for all services provided if you’re providing more than one service to a client or to charge them on an hourly, weekly or monthly basis.
 The choice is always yours.

 As a beginner, if you’re offering more than one service to a client, it is always best you charge them collectively as this will give you the chance to give them a wholesome discount that can also serve as an incentive, in some cases.